EricChen96/Weather_Dashboard/README.md

 ## Description

-The following code quiz would create a weather dashboard that shows the current weather and 5 day forcast for a city.
+The following code would create a weather dashboard that shows the current weather and 5 day forcast for a city.

 It'll save the user's searched cities and create buttons with their searched cities.
 It'll also record their last searched city and display it even if the user reloads the page.